NEUROIMAGING / COMPUTED TOMOGRAPHY

 Stenosis area measurement on source images

-- in the NASCET/ECST equation, exact area instead of diameter can be used [Saba, 2009]
+- in the NASCET/ECST equation, exact area can be used instead of diameter [Saba, 2009]

 - below is an approximate correlation between diameter and area measurements